JacquesSmuts/ob1db/README.md

 The previously mentioned Espresso test can be expanded upon with a simple test to add screen rotation using the method described [here](https://stackoverflow.com/questions/37362200/how-to-rotate-activity-i-mean-screen-orientation-change-using-espresso).
 Screen orientation is used because it follows a very similar Activity Lifecycle to interruption, except that the available memory for the savedInstanceState Bundle decreases over time for any background Activity, which is why I don't save objects in the savedInstanceState, but only ID's, so the database Loader can obtain the item after Activity Restart.

-Handling navigating away is a bit more difficult and likely requires the [UI Automator](https://developer.android.com/training/testing/ui-testing/uiautomator-testing.html) which I have no experienc with.
+Handling navigating away is a bit more difficult and likely requires the [UI Automator](https://developer.android.com/training/testing/ui-testing/uiautomator-testing.html) which I have no experience with.

 The quickest way to handle that is to have a simple "Navigate away from every screen" manual testing procedure before each deployment, but this becomes exponentially impractical as the number of screens increases.